Tudor0404/ptw/docs/en/guide/what-is.md

 # What is PTW?

-PTW (Precise Time Windows) is a powerful TypeScript library for parsing and evaluating complex schedule expressions with support for time-based rules, logical operations, and advanced scheduling patterns.
+PTW (Predicate Time Windows) is a powerful TypeScript library for parsing and evaluating complex schedule expressions with support for time-based rules, logical operations, and advanced scheduling patterns.

 **Important**: PTW is timezone-agnostic.
 All timestamps should be provided in UTC milliseconds since epoch.
 The library